-An overview of the purpose and description of desktop publishing covering basic layout and design capabilities using a hands-on approach on the computer.
+An overview of the purpose and description of desktop publishing.
+Basic layout and design capabilities using a hands-on approach on the computer.
 Students will be able to develop a portfolio of published assignments, desktop terminology and critiques of effective and poor design concepts in desktop communications.
-Included will be the understanding of the desktop publishing process, preparing internal documents, creating letterheads, business cards, personal documents, brochures, booklets, promotional documents, and creating newsletters.
-Included will be integration between the various office applications of Word, PowerPoint, and Publisher.
+Included will be the understanding of the desktop publishing process, preparing internal documents, crating letterheads, business cards, personal documents, brochures, booklets, promotional documents, and creating newsletters utilizing Microsoft Office 2016

-OFIT 2240 Organizational 3 credits Communication
+OFIT 2240 Organizational Communication

-This course covers effective communication techniques in business including concepts, perception, diversity, language, listening and responding, interpersonal skills, conflict resolution, teamwork, and supporting written communications techniques.
+This course covers effective communication techniques in business including concepts, perception, diversity, language, listening and responding, interpersonal skills, conflict resolution, team ork, and supporting written communications techniques.